open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 telemetry to the console.
-After you have finished setting up manual instrumentation, you need to configure an appropriate exporter to [export the app's telemetry data](/docs/languages/net/exporters/) to one or more telemetry backends.
+After you have finished setting up manual instrumentation, you need to configure an appropriate exporter to [export the app's telemetry data](/docs/languages/net/exporters/) to one or more telemetry back ends.

-The example also sets up the mandatory SDK default attribute `service.name`, which holds the logical name of the service, and the optional (but highly encouraged!) attribute `service.version`, which holds the version of the service API or implementation.
+The example also sets up the mandatory SDK default attribute `service.name`, which holds the logical name of the service, and the optional, but highly encouraged, attribute `service.version`, which holds the version of the service API or implementation.
 Alternative methods exist for setting up resource attributes.
 For more information, see [Resources](/docs/languages/net/resources/).